damonallison/notes/writing/blog/ideas/2019-Counterfeit-Gods.md

 ### Hidden idols

 There are "hidden" idols in our lives that the book calls out.
+Some of them are personal idols, some are "corporate" idols.

 Corporations idolize profits over people.
 It ultimately causes them ruin, but they do it anyway.
 It causes them to be unethical and brutal to people.